Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 # Supported Boards
 **Issues and discussions with the content "Is it possible to use this library with the ATTinyXYZ? / board XYZ" without any reasonable explanations will be immediately closed without further notice.**<br/>
+For **ESP8266/ESP32**, [this library](https://github.com/crankyoldgit/IRremoteESP8266) supports an [impressive set of protocols and a lot of air conditioners](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)<br/>
 <br/>
 Digispark boards are only tested with [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) using `New Style` pin mapping for the Digispark Pro board.<br/>
 ATtiny boards are only tested with [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore#supported-devices) or [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore).